AICONSlab/SynthSegCSVD/README.md

 * download SynthSegCSVD.sif from: [TODO] Coming soon
 * define variables (described in the variable setup sections)
 * execute run command (can be copy/pasted without modification once variables are defined)
-* for PVS segmentation, three run commands are provided to generate the optional RORPO input varying in how WMHs are handled (see section 4 for details)
+* for PVS segmentation, three run commands are provided to generate the optional RORPO input, varying in how WMHs are handled (see section 4 for details)

 <br>